bruceSz/learnToexcellent/algorithm/leetcode/problem_list.md

-problem NO      description
+problem NO      description                                 status

-1               reverse words of a string
-2               evaluate reverse polish notation
-3               Max Points on a Line
-4               Max sum of sub array(successive)
+1               reverse words of a string                   done 2               evaluate reverse polish notation            done 3               Max Points on a Line                        xxx 4               Max sum of sub array(successive)            done 5               sort list in NlgN                           done